 Impact of COVID-19

-Elections Canada has been closely monitoring the COVID-19 outbreak and its impact.
-As part of its ongoing readiness planning, the agency is working on a new operational approach to deliver an election in the context of a pandemic and post-pandemic.
+Elections Canada has been closely monitoring the COVID-19 outbreak and its ongoing impact.
+As part of its ongoing readiness planning, the agency is developing a new operational approach to deliver an election in the context of a pandemic.

 - Working group